Developer who loves teaching

 This includes keeping our technical documentation up-to-date, but also higher-level guides covering common concepts and problems, like feature flag best practices and what analytics events you should track.

-This means you'll be:
+This means you will be:

 • Seeking out the most critical paths where great content have an outsized impact